Joosov/javascript1/README.md

 - Only native javascript used
 - Learned from course materials and online guides
 - Added a small hello note with date to top of the page
+- Local Storage functionality to save old notes to memory

 ### CSS
 - Added some css stylings to make the site visually better looking